New Mexico

 Hidden Gem in Santa Fe, New Mexico

-Lastly, there is one hidden gem that you can only find in New Mexico!
-If you are a Breaking Bad fan like me.
-Well, it was filmed in New Mexico.
-Not in Santa Fe but in Albuquerque, which is only an hour or so south.
+Lastly, there is one hidden gem that can only be found in New Mexico.
+Suppose you are a Breaking Bad fan like me.
+Well, it was filmed in Albuquerque, New Mexico, not in Santa Fe, which is only an hour or so south of Albuquerque.
 We flew into Albuquerque, so we did this tour on our last day.
 See my post on a DIY Breaking Bad tour.

 It rains an average of 14 inches per year in Santa Fe.
 The snow season occurs from November through April, with 32 inches of snow on average in town and 300 inches in ski resorts.